nanoporetech/remora/README.rst

     train_dataset.jsn \
     --model remora/models/ConvLSTM_w_ref.py \
     --device 0 \
+    --chunk-context 50 50 \
     --output-path train_results

 This command will produce a "best" model in torchscript format for use in Bonito, ``remora infer``, or ``remora validate`` commands.
-Models can be exported for use in Dorado with the ``remora model export`` command.
+Models can be exported for use in Dorado with the ``remora model export train_results/model_best.pt`` command.

 Model Inference
 ---------------

-For testing purposes inference within Remora is provided.
+For testing purposes, inference within Remora is provided.
-Note that for large scale using the exported Dorado model during basecalling is recommended.
+For large scale using the exported Dorado model during basecalling is recommended.

 .. code-block:: bash